-By now, I’ve been firmly entrenched as a bill-paying, income-taxed, retirement-investing adult for some time, so annual concerns about earning an income by filling a tour or squeezing in a few more print sales by the end of the year isn’t anything out of the ordinary.
+By now, I’ve been firmly entrenched as a bill-paying, income-taxed, retirement-investing adult for some time, so annual concerns about earning an income by filling a tour or squeezing in a few more print sales by the end of the year aren’t anything out of the ordinary.
 Even after I left my old career and finally achieved my long-time dream of becoming a world traveling, creative individual, my business obligations didn’t really change all that much.

 What I never really anticipated was how personal obligations would change, well… everything.

 When Jenn and I first started dating I wasn’t sure how she’d adapt to what was, by then, my forceful desire to get out and see the world.
 I’d returned to Yellowstone a few more times 1 and made my first visit to the UK a couple years prior.
 I was itching to head back overseas, and one of the aforementioned holiday airfare deals to Europe was about to pop up online.
 So, within a month of getting together, Jenn and I were booking (cheap!) airfare to Spain, where we’d be spending our all-important three month dating anniversary.